Postmedia-Archive/timbits/README.md

 	npm install timbits -g

-	* In order to use all of the timbits commands you will also need to globally install a few other dependencies globally, please execute the following:

-	npm install mocha -g
-	npm install run -g
-	npm install coffee-script -g

 Timbits is simplistic and finds most of it's power by running on top of some very cool node libraries such as [express](http://expressjs.com/), [CoffeeScript](http://coffeescript.org) and [CoffeeKup](http://coffeekup.org/).
 It also now uses our [Pantry](https://github.com/Postmedia/pantry) package for JSON/XML data sources.

 ## Using